ahrav/go-gitpack/blog/md/part1.md

 ## 📦 The Packed Object Store: Git's Efficiency Engine

 Storing millions of tiny object files is inefficient.
 Git solves this by bundling loose objects into `.pack` files during garbage collection.
+To make access even faster, we'll use memory-mapped I/O, which allows us to treat these large packfiles as if they were in memory, avoiding costly read operations.

 ### Key Components